 Interior Weeping Tile:

-An interior system is installed inside the basement of your home.
-A circular saw with a concrete blade is used in conjunction with a chipping hammer to remove the concrete along the perimeter of the basement floor.
+An interior system is installed underneath your home.
+A circular saw with a concrete blade is used in conjunction with a chipping hammer to remove the concrete along the perimeter of the foundation.
 Then the person installing the system will dig a trench that is one or two feet deep.
 There will already be some gravel beneath the concrete floor.
 However, you should add more gravel to the trench.
 A fabric covered PVC pipe with holes or slits is then placed inside of the trench.

 Exterior Weeping Tile: